Bills earn 1st sweep of Patriots since ’99 with 38-9 win

 FOXBOROUGH, Mass.
+(AP) — The Buffalo Bills put a cherry atop the changing of the guard in the AFC East.

-(AP) — Josh Allen passed for four touchdowns and the Buffalo Bills became the first AFC East foe to sweep the season series with the New England Patriots in two decades with a 38-9 victory on Monday night.
+A week after unseating the Patriots as division champions, Buffalo became the first AFC East team in two decades to sweep New England in a season series with a 38-9 victory Monday night.

-A week after unseating the Patriots as AFC East division champions, the win also keeps alive the Bills’ hopes of securing a top-three seed for the AFC playoffs.
+Josh Allen passed for four touchdowns to help the Bills stay in the mix for the No. 2 seed in the AFC playoffs.

 The Bills (12-3) last swept the Patriots in 1999.
 The last division opponents to sweep the Patriots were the Jets and Dolphins in 2000.
 The Patriots’ 19 straight seasons without losing both games to a divisional opponent was an NFL record.
-New England (6-9) will finish with its first losing record since Bill Belichick’s first season in 2000.
+New England (6-9) will finish with its first losing record since coach Bill Belichick’s first season in 2000.

 Allen was 27 of 36 for 320 yards.
 He now has 34 touchdown passes, surpassing Jim Kelly to set a franchise single-season record.
 With his eighth 300-yard game, he also surpassed Drew Bledsoe’s single-season team record of seven.